marksimi/omscs_schedule_2_gcal/README.md

 8. In case it's not already set, adjust the calendar time zone to Eastern Standard Time (EST) under `Settings`.
 9. Choose the Google Calendar where you wish to add these events (typically, this is the one you're logged into).
 10. Click `Import`.
 Now, the OMSCS class schedules should be visible in your Google Calendar as it's imported in accordance to Eastern Standard Time (EST).
-11. Optional: You may change the time zone back to your own as needed.
+11. Double check that the the time zone is in fact correct for the assignments here.
+You may change the time zone back to your own as needed.

 ## Report Errors